-The student is required to take a minimum of 15 credit hours (5 courses).
+The student is required to take a minimum of 16 credit hours.
+The 16 credit hours must include a one credit hour Kinesiology activity class.
 The Field of Study courses must be chosen from two (2) or more AA or AS field of study options listed in the catalog.
 Substitutions to this degree plan will be accepted if the Transfer Institution accepts the substitution(s) as courses that will apply toward the baccalaureate degree the student intends to pursue.

-In addition to the courses in the Field of Study, the student is required to take 45 hours from the STC Core Curriculum listed on page 101 in the catalog.
+In addition to the courses in the Field of Study, the student is required to take 45 hours from the STC Core Curriculum listed on pages 89-93 in the catalog.
 These courses must not duplicate courses taken to fulfill the field of study requirements.

-Field of Study: 15 STC Core Curriculum: 45

-Total Credit Hours: 60
+Field of Study: 16 STC Core Curriculum: 44-45 Total Credit Hours: 60-61